oblockton/Erase_Hate_Python_Library/docs/apicodes_README.md

   OUT >>> 'Request Successful'
   ~~~~

-**Example:** Submitting reclassified items using the `submit_reclassed()` function.
+**Example:** Submitting reclassified items using the `reclass_submission()` function.
 In this example we will do different things depending on the code returned.
 We will also check the response if successful.
-  > Calling the submit_reclassed funtion, wrapped with a try/except.
+  > Calling the 'reclass_submission' funtion, wrapped with a try/except.
   ~~~~
   try:
-    response = submit_reclassed(reclassed_data)
+    response = reclass_submission(reclassed_data)
     if response['api_code'] == 200:
       print('Success!!')